 GeneCards Summary for GRIN2B Gene

 GRIN2B (Glutamate Ionotropic Receptor NMDA Type Subunit 2B) is a Protein Coding gene.
-Diseases associated with GRIN2B include Mental Retardation, Autosomal Dominant 6 and Epileptic Encephalopathy, Early Infantile, 27.
-Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with GRIN2B include Epileptic Encephalopathy, Early Infantile, 27 and Mental Retardation, Autosomal Dominant 6.
+Among its related pathways are RET signaling and Transmission across Chemical Synapses.
 GO annotations related to this gene include calcium channel activity and ionotropic glutamate receptor activity.
 An important paralog of this gene is GRIN2A.

 UniProtKB/Swiss-Prot for GRIN2B Gene

 NMDA receptor subtype of glutamate-gated ion channels with high calcium permeability and voltage-dependent sensitivity to magnesium.
 Mediated by glycine.
 In concert with DAPK1 at extrasynaptic sites, acts as a central mediator for stroke damage.
 Its phosphorylation at Ser-1303 by DAPK1 enhances synaptic NMDA receptor channel activity inducing injurious Ca2+ influx through them, resulting in an irreversible neuronal death (By similarity).

 NMDA receptors are members of the ionotropic class of glutamate receptors, which also includes Kainate and AMPA receptors.
 NMDA receptors consist of NR1 subunits combined with NR2 (A-D) or NR3 (A-B) subunits.
 The ligand-gated channel is permeable to cations.